TOP Fire Extinguishers Comparison Table

 How do I know if my fire extinguisher is full?

 It is important to check the pressure level in your model on a regular basis.
 You can do this by looking at the pressure gauge on the side.
-If the needle is in the green zone, the it's full.
+If the needle is in the green zone, it’s full.
 If the needle is in the red zone, it needs to be refilled.

 It is important to store it in a safe place where it is easy to reach in case of an emergency.
-The best place to store it is near the exit of your boat or RV.
+The best place to store it is near the exit of your boat or yacht.
 This will make it easy to grab in case of a fire.

-If you can't put out the fire with your boat extinguisher, you will need to leave the boat or RV and call the fire department.
+If you can’t put out the fire with your boat extinguisher, you will need to leave the boat or yacht and call the fire department.
 It is important to not try to fight the fire yourself.
 You could get injured and make the situation worse.

-Why nitrogen is used in fire extinguisher?
+Why nitrogen is used in fire extinguishers?

 Nitrogen is used because it is a non-combustible gas.
 This means that it will not ignite and cause a fire.
 Nitrogen is also inert, which means that it will not react with other substances.
 This makes it a safe gas to use.
 Nitrogen is used in fire extinguishers to put out fires safely and effectively.

-Which powder is used in fire extinguisher?
+Which powder is used in fire extinguishers?

 The powder that is used is sodium bicarbonate.
 This powder is used to put out fires.
 It is important to have a BC extinguisher on board in case of an electrical fire emergency.

-The main difference between ABC type and DCP fire extinguishers is that ABC type are designed to put out most types of fires, while DCP models are specifically designed to put out electrical fires.
+The main difference between ABC type and DCP fire extinguishers is that ABC type is designed to put out most types of fires, while DCP models are specifically designed to put out electrical fires.
 It is important to have an ABC type on board in case of a fire emergency.
 Having a DCP extinguisher can also be helpful in case of an electrical fire emergency.